 The Godin A6 Ultra features a chambered silver leaf maple body, solid cedar top, and mahogany neck.
 This hybrid relies on 1 humbucking pickup, and 1 under-saddle transducer to give you the best of the electric/acoustic combo in style.

 The Acoustasonic Player Telecaster is a good and affordable choice for those interested in blending electric and acoustic sounds and having them separated as well.
+If you need the best of both worlds and you don’t have the space, or budget, for multiple guitars, again, this is a great option.

 From songwriters to gigging guitarists that are budget-conscious, this guitar offers good features, sound, and playability at a good price.